openui/open-ui/research/src/pages/components/popover.research.explainer.md

    b.
 Restore focus to the previously-focused element.

    c.
 Update style.
 (Animations/transitions start here.)

    d.
 Call getAnimations() again, remove any that were found in step <span>#</span>1, and then wait until all of the remaining animations finish or are cancelled.

-   d.
-Call getAnimations() again, remove any that were found in step <span>#</span>1, and then wait until all of the remaining animations finish or are cancelled.